thislight/luabundler/docs/manual.md

 #### Standard Libraries

-`lua` package and its sub packages are handled differently in LuaBundler. `lua` package indicate the Lua interpreter and is always included.
-Besides, `base` and `package` standard library is also automatically included.
-The rest standard libraries will be bundled if you specified:
+The `lua` package and its child packages are handled differently in LuaBundler.

+The `lua` package specifies the Lua interpreter and is always included.
+The `base` (`_G` and its functions) and `package` (`require` and `package`) standard libraries are also automatically included.

+The following libraries are not bundled unless you specify them:

 - `table`
 - `utf8`